starekrow/SecureToken-php/README.md

 Tokens are encrypted with either AES-256 or AES-128 in CBC mode.
 Plaintext payloads are padded as per PKCS-7.
 A new random IV is generated for each token, and is stored alongside the ciphertext in the token.
-Tokens carry a message authentication code, calculated through an HMAC algorithm based on SHA-256 or SHA-512.
+Tokens carry a message authentication code (MAC), calculated through an HMAC algorithm based on SHA-256 or SHA-512.

 The key supplied to encrypt or decrypt the token is always run through a key derivation function before use, either HKDF-SHA512 or KDF1-SHA256; this relieves some of the burden on the client to choose keys of a specific length or complexity.
-Random salt is also added to the key for the more secure tokens.
-The MAC secret key is also based on the client-supplied key, but it is run through key derivation with a different salt to improve resistance to future theoretical shared-key attacks.
+Random salt is also usually added to the key.
+The MAC secret key is based on the client-supplied key, but it is run through key derivation with a different salt to improve resistance to future theoretical shared-key attacks.

-Compact tokens are a special case, designed to minimise token length while providing full security and somewhat weakened authenticity, allowing them to be used in limited-bandwidth environments.
+Compact tokens are a special case, designed to minimise token length while providing full security and somewhat weakened authenticity, improving their performance in limited-bandwidth environments.
 In particular, compact tokens contain no random salt and only a fragment (10 bytes) of the calculated MAC.

 The full set of algorithms and inputs is laid out here: